makoto/blockparty/README.md

 Options:

-  -a, --attendees         Number of registrants to mark as having attended -c, --cancelled         Whether to mark the party as cancelled -d, --deposit [n]       Amount of ETH attendees must deposit (default: 0.02) -e, --ended             Whether to mark the party as having already ended -n, --name [n]          Name of party (default: test) -p, --participants <n>  Maximum number of participants -r, --register <n>      Number of participants to register -w, --withdraw <n>      Number of attendees to withdraw deposits for -h, --help              output usage information
+  --admins <n>             Number of additional party admins to have -c, --cancelled          Whether to mark the party as cancelled -t, --coolingPeriod [n]  How long the cooling period is in seconds (default: 604800) -d, --deposit [n]        Amount of ETH attendees must deposit (default: 0.02) -f, --finalize <n>       Finalize the party with the given no. of attendees -n, --name [n]           Name of party (default: test) -p, --participants <n>   Maximum number of participants -r, --register <n>       Number of participants to register -w, --withdraw <n>       Number of attendees to withdraw payouts for -h, --help               output usage information
 ```

 So, for example, to create party with max.
 100 participants, upto 50 actually